Kong/docs.konghq.com/app/docs/0.11.x/clustering.md

 # Clustering Reference

-Multiple Kong nodes using the same datastore belong to the same "Kong Cluster".
+Multiple Kong nodes using the same datastore belong to the same "Kong cluster".

 A Kong cluster allows you to scale the system horizontally by adding more machines to handle a bigger load of incoming requests, and they all share the